Image of Marist University's Club Baseball team.

 Club Sports

-We compete in NCBA Division II as part of the New England Central Region, facing programs such as Fordham, Quinnipiac, Sacred Heart, CCSU, and Fairfield.
-In recent years, Marist Club Baseball has been a consistent contender, capturing the New England South Division championship (2023–24) and the New England Central Division championship (2024–25).
+Marist Club Baseball competes in the National Club Baseball Association (NCBA) Division II as a part of the New England Central Region.
+Our conference competition includes Fordham, Quinnipiac, Sacred Heart, Central Connecticut State and Fairfield.
+Over the last few years, Marist Club Baseball has proven to be a consistent contender, capturing the New England South Division championship (2023–24) and the New England Central Division championship (2024–25).

 President: Michael Schiavone '27